raspiblitz/raspiblitz/README.md

 *You can also backup the SCB to another local drive, e.g. a USB stick:*

 You can use a small USB thumb drive (everything over 120MB is fine).
-Please don't use a second HDD/SSD for this because that might drain too much power and could hurt the security of your data more then it helps.
+Please don't use a second HDD/SSD for this because that might drain too much power and could hurt the security of your data more than it helps.

 To activate this feature, go to `MAINMENU` > `SETTINGS` > `StaticChannelBackup on USB Drive` and follow the instructions.